 The two main causes of tiredness while driving are lack of quality sleep and driving at times normally for sleep.
 It is alarming that 16 percent of Australians have reported falling asleep behind the wheel.
+It’s what happened to Tasmanian woman Kirby Barker who fell asleep while driving.
+Kirby’s story is a warning of what can happen when you drive tired.

 When driving it is important you are well rested before you begin your journey, particularly if you are travelling long distances on rural highways and roads.
 The danger signs of tiredness when driving include: